Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-02/21-page.md

 <br />

 But I can also link to pages in this website using _relative_ URLs, as long as I stay within my  `/intro-web-dev` repository.
-As the adminstrator of this site, I can link to the same page like so:
+As the administrator of this site, I can link to the same page like so:

 ```markdown
 [discussion on URL types](/docs/topic-02/urls/)